Persibangga Purbalingga

 Persatuan Sepakbola Indonesia Purbalingga (simply known as Persibangga) is an Indonesian football club based in Purbalingga, Central Java.
-They currently compete in Liga 4.
+They set to compete in Liga Nusantara from 2026–27 season following their promotion from Liga 4 in 2025–26 season.

 History

 Before being named Persibangga, this team was previously called Porip (Persatuan Olahraga Indonesia Purbalingga) which was founded in 1950.
 Three years later, precisely in 1953, Porip changed its name to Persap (Persatuan Sepakbola Antar Purbalingga).

 Until then Persap won 2010–11 Liga Indonesia Second Division on 18 January 2011, at Lebak Bulus Stadium, Persap then changed its name to Persibangga.
 The name change was carried out at the PSSI Congress in Bali on 21–23 January 2011.